-Since the 1970’s LIC has been delivering the very best of LIC’s leading-edge genetics and solutions to farmers all over Australia whether they are in Tasmania or Gippsland, and by doing so, helping Australian farmers become more prosperous and productive towards a more secure future.
+Since the 1970’s LIC has been delivering the very best of LIC’s leading-edge dairy cattle genetics and solutions to farmers all over Australia whether they are in Tasmania or Gippsland, and by doing so, helping Australian farmers become more prosperous and productive towards a more secure future.

 LIC has pioneered some of the biggest innovations that provide today’s farmers with a competitive edge, including the systematic testing of milk quality, Long Last Liquid (fresh) semen, DNA technology to genomically identify and help select elite sires; and more recently a short gestation bull team bred to deliver offspring up to 10 days early.

 Today, LIC’s products and services include: dairy genetics, herd recording software, herd testing, DNA parentage verification, farm advisory services, integrated parlour automation systems and milk testing sensors.

 - Three out of four New Zealand dairy cows are sired by an LIC bull